ndadar/demo-insurance-app/README.md

 - **Billing Management:** Interactive dashboard featuring real-time state changes for Autopay toggling, simulated quick card additions, and step-by-step checkout modals.
 - **Document Hub:** Categorized file viewer featuring instant client-side search functionality and mock downloads.
 - **Embedded Support Agent Chat:** Simulated live-chat widget with automated smart replies based on user selections.

 ---

+## 🍴 Customization & Forking

+This portal was designed to be highly extensible.
+If you want to use it as a sandbox or build your own tailored feature variants, feel free to customize it:

+1. Click the **Fork** button in the top right corner of this page to generate an isolated copy under your own GitHub account.
+2. Clone your forked repository down to your computer.
+3. Open `index.html` in your favorite IDE (like VS Code).
+4. Locate the `const POLICY` or `const BILLING` JavaScript objects near the top of the script block to manipulate user names, vehicle types, or premium costs instantly.
+5. Deploy your customized version back to Netlify or GitHub Pages as you see fit!

+---